 Is your mortgage too expensive?
-According to a recent study, it might be.
+According to a, it might be.
 Remortgaging could save home-owning Brits as much as £2.78 billion.
 If you're curious about your potential savings, you can compare a range of remortgaging options in your ClearScore in as little as 15 seconds.

 But how do you decide if remortgaging is right for you or if you’re better off staying put?

 Remortgaging could make sense if you can get a better deal than what you currently have.
 This usually means one of two things:

 - You can pay less interest and lower fees